 Mechanisms of cross-ploidy hybrid formation and persistence

 There are two main pathways to creation of cross-ploidy hybrids; either through reduced or unreduced gametes from parents of differing ploidy.
 Reduced (“normal”) gametes of both parental species results in the generation of a hybrid with intermediate ploidy.
 These hybrids, usually triploids derived from diploid-tetraploid crosses, are common and found in a variety of taxa where congeners co-occur (Sutkowska et al., 2017, Popelka et al., 2019, De Hert et al., 2012, Irwin and Abbott, 1992).
 A barrier to the creation of these hybrids through reduced gametes is known under the umbrella term ‘triploid block’ (Ramsey and Schemske, 1998, Kolar et al., 2017).
 Early work on experimental diploid-autopolyploid crosses established the presence of a triploid block and that direction of crosses was important (Valentine and Woodell, 1960, Stebbins, 1971, Thompson, 1930).
 The major cause of triploid block is attributed to genomic conflict in the maternal endosperm, which is usually triploid and composed of a ratio of two maternal and one paternal genomes (Lafon-Placette and Kohler, 2016).
 Deviations from this ratio cause the endosperm to malfunction in development and function (Kohler et al., 2010).
-Reciprocal crosses differ in their likelihood of success, and it is a general phenomenon that crosses where the higher ploidy parent is female are more likely to produce viable offspring, due to endosperm ratios which are better tolerated (Burton and Husband, 2000); Figure XX panels a and b).
+Reciprocal crosses differ in their likelihood of success, and it is a general phenomenon that crosses where the higher ploidy parent is female are more likely to produce viable offspring, due to endosperm ratios which are better tolerated (Burton and Husband, 2000); Figure 1 panels a and b).
 Triploid block may also be caused by the action of allelic incompatibilities at an early stage in development, although this topic is little explored (Scott and Bolbol, 2013).
 A second possibility in the creation of cross-ploidy hybrids is where the lower ploidy parent produces unreduced (“polyploid”) gametes.
 Unreduced gamete production is on average 0.1-2% per individual, with rare individuals and hybrids that produce considerably higher frequencies (>85%) (Kreiner et al., 2017a, Mason and Pires, 2015, Kreiner et al., 2017b).
 In addition, many different taxa produce unreduced gametes, and their production also varies with environmental variables (Baduel et al., 2018, Rice et al., 2019).
-Successful crosses occur more readily when unreduced gametes are produced by the diploid parent, thus restoring the gamete ploidy to that of the higher ploidy parent (Figure XX panel c) (Ramsey and Schemske, 1998).
+Successful crosses occur more readily in diploid-tetraploid crosses when unreduced gametes are produced by the diploid parent, thus restoring the gamete ploidy to that of the higher ploidy parent (Figure 1 panel c) (Ramsey and Schemske, 1998).

 Figure 1 – Potential outcomes of hybridisation between diploid and tetraploid species.
 In each panel, the top two circles refer to the parental species, the middle two ellipses to the gametes produced from each parent, the bottom left box to the F1 hybrid and the bottom right bold box to the endosperm.
 Panels a and b consider hybridisation with reduced gametes and therefore generate triploid hybrids, while panels c and d consider hybridisation where one parent produces unreduced gametes.
 In particular, panel c illustrates that a fertile polyploid can be generated in a single generation.
 Figure generated with graphviz (Ellson et al., 2002).